-Policies serve to inform everyone of his or her legal and ethical rights and responsibilities and the standards of behaviour that are required.
+Policies serve to inform everyone of their legal and ethical rights and responsibilities and the standards of behaviour that are required.
 It also covers the care and protection of children participating in our sport’s activities.

-The policies specifies who it applies to but generally this includes member, employees, board members, committee and sub-committee members, administrators, coaches, support personnel and players/athletes (and whether they are appointed, elected or selected to these roles); life members; parents, spectators and sponsors.
+The policies specify who it applies to but generally, this includes members, employees, board members, committee and sub-committee members, administrators, coaches, support personnel and players/athletes (and whether they are appointed, elected or selected to these roles); life members; parents, spectators and sponsors.

 Below are the policies that the WAFDA adhere to, some of which are from the Australian Flying Disc Association.